The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 😎 After Easter – beginning of June (shoulder season) – This is generally the best time to travel to Cancun, in my opinion, because the prices are at their lowest, there are fewer crowds, and the water starts getting warmer.

-We are still in the dry season slowly sliding into the wet season but the weather should be still nice for the most part.
+We are still in the dry season, slowly sliding into the wet season, but the weather should still be nice for the most part.
 I say “should” because you can never be sure about the weather.

 This time of the year is really unpredictable.
 The only thing you can be sure of is that it’s hot and humid.
-Sea temperatures are the warmest of the year and water temperatures are pleasant.
+Sea temperatures are the warmest of the year, and water temperatures are pleasant.
 Sargasso is going away (🥳) and the beach is cleaning up for the dry season!

 I will talk about Cancun Weather, events, and things to do for each month in specific posts.